 The study employs an abstract assessment of the relative probabilities of responsiveness, living unresponsiveness and death.
 The underlying supposition is that for want of better knowledge, the search planner can only assume a general pattern of decline.
 In reality, most search planners will have access to expert medical advice based on the particulars of the individual, the weather and the terrain.
 It would be natural to assume that when that advice indicates that the most probable timeline of decline of the MP in question would put that MP in the alive/unresponsive state, searching should focus on the immobile unresponsive MP.
 However, Voice Searching will normally continue to offer the highest probability of saving the MPs life.
 That is because the probability of the MP being responsive will still be significant, even if small, compared to the probability of the MP being alive/unresponsive.
-Suppose for example that the probabilities at that point are P{res} 20%, P{alive non} 60%, P{dec}: 20%, the relative effectiveness of sound over sight overwhelms those odds.
+Suppose for example that the probabilities at that point are Pres 20%, Palive non 60%, Pdec: 20%, the relative effectiveness of sound over sight overwhelms those odds.

-Consideration of other search methods
+Other search methods